 Karla is active in her community and served as a PTA leader in her children’s schools for many years.
 In 2015, Georgia PTA District 9 awarded her the PTA Visionary Award for her efforts to make PTA more accessible for Spanish speaking parents and for her work with local government officials on various community issues.
 Girl Scouts gave her the opportunity to help build a new generation of leaders as a leader in her daughter’s troop, and she has organized fundraisers with ONE, Malaria No More, and Nothing But Nets, which are dedicated to wiping out malaria.

-Karla has a BA in Literary Studies from The University of Texas at Dallas and an MBA from UTD as well.
+Karla has a BA in Literary Studies from The University of Texas at Dallas and an MBA from UTD.
 For several years, she was a sales and marketing manager for a small software company in Raleigh, NC before leaving the paid workforce when her children were born.

 Karla enjoys reading and knitting, and she has not met many books she did not like.
 Her all-time favorite is “Cold Sassy Tree” by Georgia author Olive Ann Burns, and she loves a wide variety of genres including the 19th Century fiction of Jane Austen and the Bronte sisters, biographies, historical fiction, and even chick lit and sci-fi/fantasy.
 She loves the outdoors, and most weekends her family is outside hiking, camping, or biking.
 They all love to travel and consider Jackson Hole, WY to be their home away from home.